vonrosen/loan-docs/README.md

 # Mortage Calculator App

-An application to calculate the maximum loan amount for a given payment and interest rates and saves user queries.
+An application that calculates the maximum loan amount for a given payment and interest rates and saves user queries.

 ## Microservices